huiscliu/Tutorials/CUDA编程入门/README.md

 The codes are only tested under Linux, where a little system programming is required.
 However, user may try to compile and run under Windows.
 But Windows environment isn't tested.
 Thanks.

+Some codes requires computer capability is 8.0 or higher.

 # 课程列表